aliraza7926/Learning_Django_Todo/README.md

 trying to learn how RESTful API work

 this is ToDo prjoct from Django for APIs: Build web APIs with Python and Django

+now I know how front end and back end work together and that is really awesome